Audio

 Roxanne Steel, accessibility and inclusion specialist at Diversity and Ability (D&A), Lydia Warren, inclusion project officer, workforce disability equality standard at Barts Health NHS Trust and Angela Peake, differently-abled buddy scheme project manager at North Staffordshire Combined Healthcare NHS Trust, share their insights about workplace adjustments.

-This podcast is about workplace adjustments and how employers can use them to help create inclusive spaces so that everyone can thrive in the workplace.
-This is the first of two episodes on this topic.
+They are about workplace adjustments and how employers can use them to help create inclusive spaces so that everyone can thrive in the workplace.

 Our speakers discuss: